Wairarapa Line: Rolling stock

 In the late nineteenth century, the first members of the K class to operate in the North Island were transferred from the South Island to work the Napier Express.
 They were augmented by members of the M and N classes.
 In the twentieth century, typical locomotives included members of the A and AB class.
 The Rimutaka Incline was almost always operated by the six members of the H class built specifically for it.
 In 1906 E 66 was built for the Incline but did not prove as successful as the six H locomotives and was retired in 1917.

 When the Rimutaka Tunnel opened in November 1955, the Wairarapa Line became the first in New Zealand to be fully dieselised as steam locomotives were unable to pass through the tunnel.
 Initially, DE and DG class diesels were employed, and they were soon joined by the DA class.
-Until 1967, the Wairarapa Line was the only way DA class locomotives could access Wellington due to tunnels south of Paekakariki being too small.
+Until 1967, the Wairarapa Line was the only way DA class locomotives could access Wellington due to tunnels south of Paekākāriki being too small.

 In the 1980s, the DG class had been fully withdrawn and the DA class in the process of withdrawal or conversion to the DC class; accordingly motive power on the Wairarapa Line changed.
 Until 2015, the DC class was the mainstay of the Wairarapa line south of Masterton, with locomotives of the DBR, DF/DFT and DX classes occasionally used.
 In July 2015, the DFT class took over services on the line.

 As of November 2021, rolling stock regularly used on the Wairarapa Line include:

 Future

 Improvements planned for the Wairarapa Line beyond Upper Hutt from 2021 to 2024 include track renewals with full renewal in the Remutaka and Maoribank tunnels, renewals of timber elements in three bridges, refurbishments of some level crossings and drainage and vegetation clearing.

 In November 2021, Greater Wellington Regional Council proposed the purchase of tri-mode multiple units for the line, similar to bi-mode multiple units used overseas.
+In 2023 it was announced that 18 four-car trains will be built for Capital Connection and Wairarapa services.